HaoyuanYang-2023/ImagineFSL_Preview/README.md

 - We develop **a systematic and scalable pipeline for synthesizing both captions and images**, enabling generation of large-scale base sets for pretraining and task-specific datasets.
-Distinct from existing arts, **we leverage chain-of-though and in-conetext Learning techniques** for diverse, realistic image generation.
+Distinct from existing arts, **we leverage chain-of-though and in-conetext learning techniques** for diverse, realistic image generation.

 ## Installation